bufbuild/knit/README.md

 responses into subsequent requests until a query is fully executed.

-The Knit gateway is available as a standalone binary, or it can be embedded in a Go service.
-The [Tutorial] shows how to use both types.
+The Knit gateway is available as a standalone binary, or it can be embedded in a TypeScript service or Go service.
+The [Tutorial] shows how to use both the standalone gateway and the embeddable gateways.

 ## Deployment
 Knit can be used with all gRPC, gRPC-web and Connect protocol services without any modifications.
-The Knit gateway can be configured to point to any number of services, allowing Knit clients to call all of them.
+The Knit gateway  can be configured to point to any number of services, allowing Knit clients to call all of them out of the box.

 As the need arises more advanced usage of Knit can be employed, such as using relations, or splitting the system into finer grain RPCs (independent of the